scylladb/cpp-rust-driver/docs/source/topics/basics/data-types.md

 # Data Types

-[`CassDataType`] objects are useful for describing the different values that can be stored in Cassandra, from primitive types to more complex composite types, such as, UDTs (user-defined types), tuples and collections.
+[`CassDataType`] objects are useful for describing the different values that can be stored in ScyllaDB/Cassandra, from primitive types to more complex composite types, such as, UDTs (user-defined types), tuples and collections.
 Data types can be retrieved from existing metadata found in schema, results, values or prepared statements, or they can be constructed programmatically.